 California State University, Monterey Bay (CSUMB), located within walking distance to the shores of the beautiful Monterey Bay, provides an extraordinary opportunity to learn on a residential campus.
-CSUMB students receive personal attention in small classes while pursuing degrees in 23 undergraduate and six graduate majors.
+CSUMB students receive personal attention in small classes while pursuing their degrees.
 CSUMB faculty and staff continue to build and explore innovative ways to meet the needs of a new generation of students while simultaneously powering the Monterey County economy.

-With an uncomprising commitment to the success of every student, CSUMB takes advantage of its intimate overall enrollment (about 7,000 students), small class sizes and talented teaching faculty to help students achieve their objectives.
+With an uncomprising commitment to the success of every student, CSUMB takes advantage of its intimate overall enrollment (about 7,500 students), small class sizes and talented teaching faculty to help students achieve their objectives.
 The faculty includes an American Book Award winner, three Fulbright Scholars, a MacArthur Fellow and numerous other grant and award winners.
 Along with CSUMB’s excellence in instruction, faculty members dedicate themselves to mentoring students, and national researchers have recognized CSUMB for its focus on student learning.
-CSUMB hosts a diverse student body comprising of 5% international students from all over the world, and 95% American students who come from varied cultural backgrounds, promoting a welcoming and dynamic atmosphere.
 CSUMB’s commitment to maintaining the highest standards in higher education, combined with the stunning natural beauty of its environment, creates an unparalleled student experience.

 - Location description: Located in Central California in or near a small/medium city (population 75,000-300,000)

-- Restricted/Limited Subject Areas (limited places are available and are highly competitive): Currently, there are no restricted subject areas.
+Restricted (Limited) Subject Areas which limited places are available and are highly competitive: Currently, there are no restricted subject areas.

 Impacted and restricted subject areas are subject to change at any time.